Lavinia592/Lavinia592/README.md

 - 👋 Hi, I’m @Lavinia592
-- 👀 I’m interested in QA and web development.
+- 👀 I’m interested in QA and Frontend Web Development.
 - 📫 How to reach me https://www.linkedin.com/in/lavinia-cristina/